dcaton/Hubitat/QolSysIQPanel/README.md

 =============

 Each physical sensor connected to the alarm panel is represented by a virtual device of the approprate type.
-These virtual devices are created a child devices of the alarm panel device.
+These virtual devices are created as child devices of the alarm panel virtual device.

 The child devices do not have any commands, they simply mirror the state of their respective physical devices.
 Generally there will be a single attribute such as "contact" or "motion" that mirrors the state of the physical device.